Powering Past Coal Alliance: Reaction

 Reacting to the launch, Tracy Carty of Oxfam said the Alliance "represents real and tangible progress in the fight against climate change."

 Business change organisation The B Team welcomed the Alliance, and argued that exiting coal must happen as a just transition that protects vulnerable workers and communities such as coal mining communities.

 Progress

-As of 2025, the US has closed, or planned closure of, 65% of coal plants, while in Europe 50% of the coal fleet is planned for retirement.
+As of 2025, the US has closed, or planned closure of, 65% of coal plants, Europe has planned the retirement of 50% of its coal fleet, and Canada has reduced its coal capacity by 83%.

 Several countries have closed all of their coal plants including: